We all long to call ourselves writers, don’t we? If you ask me, being a writer has always been my dream, and today I live it, thanks to the internet.

-However easy and comfortable that may sound, becoming a freelance writer without experience will demand a lot of hard work and patience from your end.
+However easy and comfortable that may sound, becoming a freelance writer without experience will demand a lot of hard work and patience on your part.
 So be ready for that!

-When I had taken up freelance writing, I was an amateur in this line without the least knowledge in the field.
+When I had taken up freelance writing, I was an amateur without the least bit of knowledge in the field.
 But today, freelance writing is considered one of the most coveted jobs.

 So if you’re thinking of ditching your day job and taking up writing as a work-from-home job, here are 8 things you need to know before you break into the world of freelance writing.